12 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the treatment CUped for stroke recovery?
+What prior data suggests that the CUped exercise intervention is safe for stroke recovery?

 This trial is for stroke survivors with hemiplegia, aiming to help them recover lower limb movement and improve walking.
 Participants should be able to perform the exercise with CUped—a motor-assisted device—and undergo gait training.